Don’t let yourself be deceived by airline seating games of hide and seek.

 - Families are especially harmed because they may think that they have to pay for a reserved seat in order to sit with a minor.
 And, DOT has not responded to a mandate from Congress to create rules for allowing families to sit together.

 Should the airlines be required to tell passengers that seat reservations are not necessary?
-Should they be required to release all unassigned seats for assignment 24 hours prior to takeoff?
+Are airlines required to release all unassigned seats for assignment 24 hours prior to takeoff?
 Should families with minors be guaranteed that they can sit together?

 It seems obvious that the airlines have no anti-consumer governor on their actions.
 They seem to push every consumer rule to the edge, whether it be the disclosure of code-share flights or airline seating.
 Their actions only beget more rules and regulations.